History of Offshore Sailing School

 Over the years many other Offshore Sailing School locations have been tested, including Bar Harbor, ME; Irvington, VA; Hilton Head Island, SC; and Newport, RI.
 We have even conducted navigation courses on 100’ schooners.
 Year-round resort destinations are the company’s focus in the most popular getaway in Florida, the British Virgin Islands, and other U.S. and world-wide locations.
 More than 160,000 adult graduates and their families have developed new skills and confidence with Offshore Sailing School since 1964.
 The Colgates are so pleased to know that those whose lives they’ve touched with exceptional sailing education are now pursuing their dreams.
-Like Steve, Doris will be inducted in The National Sailing Hall of Fame, Class of 2022.
+Like Steve, Doris was inducted in The National Sailing Hall of Fame, Class of 2022 for all the innovative work she has done to bring more people (especially women) into the sailing lifestyle.